jbienzms/MRTL/Dev/prerequisites.md

 ## Visual Studio

-- See the [Visual Studio for MR](VSForMR) page for instructions on setting up Visual Studio.
+- See the [Visual Studio for MR](VSForMR) page for help setting up Visual Studio for MR Development.

 ## Unity

-- Unity Hub (Required)
-- Unity 2020 LTS (Required)
-	- UWP Workload
+- See the [Unity for MR](UnityForMR) page for help setting up Unity for MR Development.

 ## MRTK